YehudaBriskman/jsonToCsvTS/README.md

 ## Description

-`convert-json-util` is a utility for converting JSON data to various formats such as CSV, YAML, XML, XLSX, and TXT.
-This tool provides an easy way to transform JSON data into different file types for various use cases such as data sharing, reporting, and more.
+`convert-json-util` is a versatile utility for converting JSON data into various formats such as CSV, YAML, XML, XLSX, and TXT.
+This tool is designed to make it easy to transform JSON data into different file types for use in data sharing, reporting, and more.
+It supports both [Zod](https://github.com/colinhacks/zod) schemas and custom schemas for validation and conversion.

 ## Installation